How to Convert CSV to JSON for Free (Locally, Offline)

 Cloud converters often cap file sizes at 10–25 MB.
 ConvertForge has no artificial limits—only what your browser's RAM can handle.
 Convert large datasets without chunking or workarounds.

+Does the JSON structure match my CSV headers?
 Yes.
 ConvertForge uses the first row of your CSV as keys in the resulting JSON objects.
+Standard behavior.

-Properly escaped quotes in CSV are handled correctly.
-ConvertForge respects the CSV specification.
+Properly escaped quotes in CSV (like "field with, comma") are handled correctly.
+ConvertForge respects the CSV spec.